electron/rfcs/text/0016-save-restore-window-state.md

 ### Algorithm for saving/restoring the window state
-As mentioned before, we would take a continuous approach to saving window state if the `windowStateRestoreOptions` is passed through the constructor.
+As mentioned before, we would take a continuous approach to saving window state if `name` and `windowStatePersistence` are passed through the constructor.

 For the preferences it will be important to store the order of the properties as well when win.savePreferences is called due to possible conflicting properties.
 We can restore them in the same order and it will be as though the properties were set via JavaScript APIs in the exact same order.